adaobin/BiostatisticsAnalysis/Penguin Analysis.md

 ## A Final Question

 Determine whether the average bill length for a penguin exceeds 45 mm.
+It was found that the average bill length for a penguin is about 46.3 mm so it does exceed 45 mm.

 ::: {.cell}